Selling a Home in the Orlando Area?

 Now that you have your real estate agent picked out, setting the correct listing price for your home will make all the difference.
-Price your house too high and you will scare away potential buyers—price it too low and you will lose money.
+Price your house too high and you will scare away potential buyers—if you price it too low you will lose money.
 Properly pricing your home for sale is complex.
 Your agent will prepare a FREE Comparative Market Analysis (CMA) and provide you with all the information necessary for you to make an informed pricing decision.
-Here is some what should be considered:
+Here is some that should be considered:

 - Consider whether current, national, state, city, local, and neighborhood market conditions favor the buyer or seller.

 - Consider that buyers will seek out the very best value.
-Your home must offer equal or greater value than the competing properties on the market, or it will likely not sell.
+Your home must offer equal or greater value than the competing properties on the market or it will not sell.

 - Compare your home against similar properties that have recently sold in your neighborhood.

-- Calculate the price per square foot using your comparable sales.
+- Calculate the price per square foot using comparable sales.
 Take the sale price of each home and divide it by its square feet of living space.
 This will give you the Price Per Sq Ft.

 - Make adjustments for the differences.
 Adjustments should not be made for minor items like carpet, paint, and other maintenance items.
-Normally adjustments are made for pools, additional rooms, like, bathrooms, garage spaces, bonus rooms, etc.
+Normally adjustments are made for pools, additional rooms, bathrooms, garage spaces, bonus rooms, etc.

-Based on the market analysis and pricing established above, we will agree to the final points necessary to reach your selling goals and meet your desired sale date.
+Based on the market analysis and pricing established above, you and your agent will agree to the final points necessary to reach your selling goals and desired sale date.

 Preparing Your Home for Sale